Introduction

 - Cap rate: $12,000 ÷ $200,000 = 6%

 Healthy cap rates vary by market: Class A properties in primary markets like Boston command 4.5-4.75% cap rates, while secondary markets like Pittsburgh offer 5.5-6.5% for comparable assets.
-A higher cap rate generally reflects either greater perceived risk or limited appreciation potential — context matters as much as the number itself.
+A higher cap rate generally reflects either greater perceived risk or limited appreciation potential, so context matters as much as the number itself.

 How to Buy a Rental Property: Step-by-Step